stereotype441/language/working/enhanced-constructors/feature-specification.md

-In addition to making the language more approachable for programmers unfamiliar with initializer lists, allowing field initialization and super constructor invocation to be ordinary statements makes constructors a lot more flexible, allowing the user to perform arbitrary manipulation of the constructor arguments prior to initializing fields and calling the super-constructor.
+In addition to making the language more approachable for programmers unfamiliar with initializer lists, allowing field initialization and super constructor invocation to be ordinary statements would make constructors a lot more flexible, allowing the user to perform arbitrary manipulation of the constructor arguments prior to initializing fields and calling the super-constructor.

 However, with this extra flexibility comes the need to preserve soundness.
 In particular, we must statically ensure that the user cannot: